SilentRhetoric/WindowSense/Learning_Resources.md

 incorporate a collection of sensors, a 5-way joystick button, and an 8x8 RGB LED matrix as a way to learn how to do a variety of physical computing things with a Raspberry Pi.
 This project utilizes the display and the joystick for interactive elements.

-There is an [introductory walkthrough to the Sense HAT](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat) which I found very helpful.
+There is an [introductory walk-through to the Sense HAT](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat) which I found very helpful.
 The [API guide for the Sense HAT](https://pythonhosted.org/sense-hat/api/) explains how to interact with it, and the full [source code for the SenseHat](https://github.com/astro-pi/python-sense-hat) is also available on Github.

 ### Raspberry Pi OS